-Long Term Equity Incentive Plan
+Long-Term Equity Incentive Plan

-On March 21, 2013, the Executive Compensation Committee of the Board of Directors approved a long-term equity incentive award program and awarded 264,549 RSUs with time-based vesting and 161,962 RSUs with performance-based vesting to certain officers, directors and management.
+On March 21, 2013, the Executive Compensation Committee of the Board of Directors (Compensation Committee) approved a long-term equity incentive award program.
+Through September 30, 2014, the Compensation Committee has granted 416,929 RSU's with time-based vesting and 314,656 RSU's with performance-based vesting under this program.

 Each RSU represents a contingent right to receive one share of our common stock.
 Dividend equivalent rights accrue with respect to the RSUs when and as dividends are paid on our common stock and vest proportionately with the RSUs to which they relate.
 Vested shares are delivered to the recipient following each vesting date.

-The RSUs with time-based vesting will vest in four equal installments on each of October 1, 2013, 2014, 2015 and 2016, subject to the recipient's continued service through such date.
+The RSUs granted with time-based vesting generally vest in four equal installments on each of the four October 1 dates following the grant date, subject to the recipient's continued service through such vesting date.

-The performance period for the performance-based vesting RSUs granted on March 21, 2013 is the period from October 1, 2012 to September 30, 2015.
-Recipients of the performance-based vesting RSUs will be eligible to vest in the RSUs at the end of the three-year performance period based on Cubic's achievement of performance goals established by the Executive Compensation Committee over the performance period, subject to the recipient's continued service through September 30, 2015.
-The vesting of 50% of the performance-based RSUs is contingent upon Cubic meeting specified sales growth targets during the performance period and vesting of 50% of the performance based RSUs is contingent upon Cubic meeting return on equity targets for the performance period.
-Cubic's sales growth achievement and/or return on equity achievement for the performance period will determine the percentage of the RSUs that will vest.
+The performance-based RSUs granted to participants vest over three-year performance periods based on Cubic's achievement of performance goals established by the Compensation Committee over the performance periods, subject to the recipient's continued service through the end of the respective performance periods.
+For the performance-based RSUs granted to date, the vesting will be contingent upon Cubic meeting one of three types of vesting criteria over the performance period.
+These three categories of vesting criteria consist of revenue growth targets, earnings targets, and return on equity targets.
+The level at which Cubic's performs against scalable targets over the performance periods will determine the percentage of the RSUs that will ultimately vest.

-Through September 30, 2013, Cubic has granted 426,511 restricted stock units of which none have vested as of September 30, 2013.
-The restricted stock units have a weighted-average grant date fair value of \$43.76 per share, which represents the fair market value of one share of our common stock at the grant date.
-At September 30, 2013, the total number of RSUs that are ultimately expected to vest, after consideration of expected forfeitures and estimated vesting of performance-based RSUs is 243,039.
+Through September 30, 2014, Cubic has granted 731,585 restricted stock units of which 69,994 have vested.
+The grant date fair value of each restricted stock unit is the fair market value of one share of our common stock at the grant date.
+At September 30, 2014, the total number of unvested RSUs that are ultimately expected to vest, after consideration of expected forfeitures and estimated vesting of performance-based RSUs is 345,240.

-The following table summarizes our RSU activity for 2013:
+The following table summarizes our RSU activity:

-Unvested Re estric eted Stock Units
+Unvested Restric Restricted Stock Units

-Number of Shares Weighted-Average Grant-Date Fair Value
+Number of Shares ited-Average it-Date Fair Value

-Unvested at October 1, 2012
+Unvested at October 1, 2012 \$

-Granted 426,511 \$ 43.76
+Granted 426,511 43.76

 Vested

-Forfeited 5,142 43.76
+Forfeited (5,142) 43.76

 Unvested at September 30, 2013 421,369 \$ 43.76

+Granted 305,074 49.57

+Vested (69,994) 43.76

+Forfeited (13,500) 47.80

+Unvested at September 30, 2014 642,949 \$ 46.43

-As of September 30, 2013, approximately 4,038,000 shares remained available for future grants under our long term equity incentive plan.
-On October 1, 2013, 69,994 restricted stock units vested.
+As of September 30, 2014, approximately 3,746,426 shares remained available for future grants under our long-term equity incentive plan.
+On October 1, 2014, 105,886 restricted stock units vested.